euphonie/study-notes/Engineering Tools/Software Eng/Reliable Cloud Infrastructure.md

 	- **Valuable**.
 Stories should provide value to users.
 Think about outcome impact, not outputs and deliverables.
 	- **Estimatable**.
 If is not estimatable, there are missing details or the story is too large.
 	- **Small**.
 Keeps scope small and less ambiguous, supports fast feedback
 	- **Testable**.
-This way developers can verify that the story has been implemented correctly and validate when requirement
+This way developers can verify that the story has been implemented correctly and validate when requirement has been met/ is done.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTE3NjUyNjgyLC0xNjg0NTQ5OTldfQ==
+eyJoaXN0b3J5IjpbMTMzNzA4NTA0NSwtMTY4NDU0OTk5XX0=
 -->